JahnaviDarbhamulla/MedNet/README.md

 - [ ]  40-80% of medical information provided by healthcare practitioners is forgotten immediately.
 - [ ]  The greater the amount of information presented, the lower the proportion correctly recalled.Furthermore, almost half of the information that is remembered is incorrect.
 - [ ]  Clearly, memory for medical information is a prerequisite for good adherence to recommended treatment.
 - [ ]  So we decided to create MedNet that can help you stay connected to your loved one's health and medical care.
-For any queries please do contact us.

 ## Functionalities
 ### With Our Application you can